shafiunmiraz0/CKA/snippets/snippets-README.md

 # Snippets index

+> NOTE: There's a decorated quick index available at `README.md` (open first) which is optimized for exam-time browsing.
+>
+>This file remains an exhaustive list of snippets.
+See `README.md` for the short, organized entrypoint.

 This folder contains quick, exam-friendly YAML snippets you can copy/paste during CKA practice and (if allowed) keep on your GitHub exam tab.

 Files and purpose